manar13297/Keiken/piscine/week1/d01/1/README.md

 # Let's explain how is permission granted to delete a file?
 In Linux, permission to delete a file is granted by the permission on the directory containing the file, not the permissions on the file itself.
 If you have the permission to modify a directory, you can delete files within it.
-However, there's a special rule called the `sticky bit` for shared folders, like the "Temp" folder, where many people can add files.
-This rule says that even if you can add files to "Temp," you can only delete the files you own, not those added by others.
-This keeps your files safe from being deleted by someone else.

 # Create a file that my colleague can edit but not delete and another he can delete but not edit.
 While the right to delete is bound to the containing file, I'll need: